testillano/h2agent/README.md

 **200** (OK), **204** (No Content) or **400** (Bad Request).

 #### Response body

+Json array document containing all the selected event items, when something matches (no-content response has no body).

 When provided *method* and *uri*, server data will be filtered with that key.
 If request number is provided too, the single event object, if exists, will be returned.
 When no query parameters are provided, the whole internal data organized by key (*method* + *uri* ) together with their requests arrays are returned.